-3.4 Relevance of Life-long Learning
+3.4 Is Life Long Learning relevant?

-Different social and economic factors have made life-long learning a reality.
-Viewing museums as educational institutions implies that museum learning could include anything from informal learning, to non-formal (i.e., seminars, school trips) and formal learning (i.e., museum-issued diplomas)44.
-The content of any technology designed for online exhibitions should consider issues of life-long learning, to cover the different possible educational situations that might emerge.
-Moreover, having reviewed visitor studies literature^{5,26}, four major types of visitors are identified:

-- (a) Individuals that visit alone,
+Different social and economic factors have made Life Long Learning a reality.
+Viewing museums as educational institutions implies that museum learning could include anything from informal learning, to non-formal (i.e. seminars, school trips) and formal learning (i.e. museum-issued diplomas) (Antoniou & Lepouras, 2008b).
+The content of any technology designed for online exhibitions should consider issues of life long learning, in order to cover the different possible educational situations that might emerge.
+Moreover, having reviewed visitor studies literature (Falk, et al., 2000; Hooper-Greenhill, 2004), we have identified four major types of visitors: (a) individuals that visit alone, (b) groups, (c) families, and (d) schools.
+All the above types have unique learning needs and their behaviour in a museum differs significantly (Falk, et al., 2000).

-- (b) Groups,

-- (c) Families, and

-- (d) Schools.

-All the above types have unique learning needs and their behaviour in a museum differs significantly5.
 Information selection and presentation should be adapted to their specific learning demands.
-In addition, considering issues of life-long learning^{45,46}, we propose the use of the seven categories/scenarios for the initial stages of the design of online learning technologies for museum use (Table 4).
+In addition, considering issues of Life Long Learning ('The Faure Report', 1972; Commission of the European Communities, 2003), we propose the use of the seven categories/scenarios for the initial stages of the design of online learning technologies for museum use (Table 4).
 These scenarios assist in the decision for the appropriate learning content for each circumstance.
-Note that edutainment activities are included in learning activities, in the informal learning condition; however, this depends on the degree of museumness of the
+Note that edutainment activities are included in learning activities, in the informal learning condition; however, this depends on the degree of museumness of the specific museum.